opencybersecurityalliance/stix-shifter/CONTRIBUTING.md

 ## <a id="feedback">Feedback</a>

 Questions or comments about the OCA's activities may be composed as GitHub issues or comments or may be directed to the project's general email list at oca@lists.oasis-open-projects.org.
 General questions about OASIS Open Projects may be directed to OASIS staff at op-admin@lists.oasis-open-projects.org

+can more be said on the governance of the project? eg How are maintainers chosen? eg Are there meetings to discuss pull requests?
+This is draft pull request just to test process.